1899 Chicago mayoral election: Carter Harrison and John Peter Altgeld

 In March 1898, Harrison's allies, through ward-level victories in Chicago, gained control of the Cook County Democratic Party Central Committee.
 Harrison also, soon after, announced that he had negotiated a formal alliance with Tammany Hall leader Richard Corker, much to the preterition of Altgeld's wing of the party.
 In response, Altgeld would imply that Harrison was abandoning the cause of free silver (Tammany Hall had notably opposed it during the 1896 election cycle).

 Another dispute that would arise between the two was over the election of the chairman of the Cook County Democratic Party.
 Harrison backed incumbent Thomas Gahan, while Altgeld, seeing an opportunity to undermine Harrison, backed Timothy Ryan's candidacy.
 Gahan would ultimately win a decisive victory.

 Preceding 1898 elections

 In 1898, Republicans swept both the Illinois state and Cook County elections.
 Republicans had been riding high off of the popularity that Republican President William McKinley, who was the beneficiary of public support following the nation's victory in the Spanish–American War.
 The only redeeming sign for Democrats was that, despite Republicans retaining control of the Illinois General Assembly, the Democrats had slightly increased their seat share.

+Even before the war, McKinley had been popular in Chicago, receiving approximately 200,000 votes in the city for the 1896 United States presidential election.